fabiocaccamo/python-benedict/README.md

 # Rename a dict item key from "key" to "key_new".
 # If key_new exists, a KeyError will be raised.
 d.rename("first_name", "firstname")

+# Use deep=True to rename the key at every nesting level.
+d.rename("fname", "first_name", deep=True)
 ```

 #### `search`